 Diarrhea

-Diarrheal diseases occur often.
-They are often the result of a viral infection.
-Persistent diarrhea must be treated because it can lead to loss of fluid and sodium depletion.
+Diarrhea is a common illness.
+It is often the result of a viral infection.
+Persistent diarrhea must be treated because it can lead to loss of fluids and sodium depletion.

 At a glance